RainMak3r/Raincoat/README.md

     ./VBchk.rb  -f '/User/eve/autorun.csv'

-    -f, --CSV file path              CSV file that has file hashes to be checked with VB.
+    -f, --CSV file path              CSV file that has file hashes to be checked with VirusTotal.
     -h, --help                       Display help

 Note: CSV file has two columns, col_1 is file path (or filename), col_2 is hash.